GoingOffRoading/Boilest-Scaling-Video-Encoder/manager/readme.md

 - [x] Logs were being printed for files being added to queue that were correctly being skipped
 - [x] Refactor both pipelines so that /boilemdia/ isn't used in the directory path...
 I.E. Appear more like the actual URL
 - [ ] Develop better SVT-AV1 strings
-- [ ] Add SVT-AV1 strings to /Directories in the DB
+- [x] Add SVT-AV1 strings to /Directories in the DB
-- [ ] Use these values when encodings
+- [x] Use these values when encodings
 - [ ] Add a skip for HDR content
-- [ ] Come up with a strategy for HDR content
+- [ ] Later: Come up with a strategy for HDR content